SurabhiBajaj98/Customer_Categorization_usingBI/README.md

                 GlobalSuperstore[Recency] <=700, 2,
                 GlobalSuperstore[Recency] >700, 1

-    Similar approach was adopted to score frequency and monetary values.
+    Similar approach is adopted to score frequency and monetary values.
 However, in these cases the higher the value, the higher the score. <br>

 7.	#### Categorizing Customers –